CJ-Sheehan4/FCS-Project/readme.txt

 a one State NFA (e.g. NFA<State, C> ) which is all the large chunks of code that are comments out.
 I could not figure that out and ended up wasting days on it.
 I went with the data type of NFAType that hold all types of NFA's in it.
 The compile functions returns this type and it id defined at the top of main.

+TASK #47:
+I had to redo rx9 because it did it wrong from when I did task #43.